inmaugarc/DataScienceBlog/README.md

 ## File Descriptions <a name="files"></a>

-There are 1 notebooks available here to showcase work related to the above questions.
-The notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells & comments were used to assist in walking through the thought process for individual steps.
+There is a notebook available here to showcase work related to the above questions.
+The notebook is exploratory in searching through the data pertaining to the questions previously presented.
+Markdown cells & comments were used to assist in walking through the analysis process for individual steps.

 There are 3 folders, one for year (2020, 2019 and 2018) containing each one a zip file with two files (I had to upload them zipped as they exceed the maximum file limits of Github):